akash6206/simple-form-for-company/README.md

-Steps to run our project
+# Steps to run our project
-    Create an account on mongoDB
+    Create an account on mongoDB <br />
-    Create database on that
+    Create database on that <br/>
     Mongodb generate a link to connect database paste into app.js Open project
     Start terminal  and write